robert3731/Biblioteka_2.0/README.md

 #Biblioteka 2.0
 API for online library containing authors,books and related functions.

-Documentation with functions can be found in `documentation.html` or https://documenter.getpostman.com/view/13657121/TW6xm7jf
+Documentation with functions can be found in `documentation.html`

 ##Setup